Contents

 The other thing to consider that relates to the above is the telescope mount.

-This will come included when buying a telescope package along with the telescope tube (the OTA) and tripod.
+This will come included when buying a telescope package along with the telescope tube and tripod.
 It is the part that sits between these things and is what you use to operate and point your telescope.

 There are two main types of mount: